tegorman13/Representation_Study/docs/manuscript/output/manuscript_hugo.md

 Participants received energy usage data for two hypothetical families and were tasked with creating action plans to meet specified reduction goals by allocating usage across five appliance categories: heating, cooling, water heating, refrigerator, and and other appliances (e.g., TV, lighting).

-For each family scenario, the participants were shown a table containing the families utility usage from the prior year, alongside the state averages for each appliance category (both prior year usage and stage averages are always shown in kWh).
+For each family scenario, the participants were shown a table containing the families utility usage from the prior year, alongside the state averages for each appliance category (both prior year usage and state averages are always shown in kWh).
 For each scenario, participants were asked to create two possible action plans to achieve the target reduction in total household energy usage (see <a href="#fig-task" class="quarto-xref">Figure 1</a>).
 Depending on their reference class condition, the target reduction amount presented either in kilowatt-hours (kWh), as percentages of total household usage, or in U.S. dollars.
 In all conditions, the target reduction was equivalent to a 15% reduction in total household kWh.

 <img src="./assets/images/Smith_10R_Wells_15E.png" id="fig-task"
 alt="Figure 1: Example trial in the energy planning task.
 Participants are shown the prior year electricity use of a household, and are tasked with creating a plan for the next year that will meet the energy reduction goal.
 Study 1 manipulates the format of the reduction goal to be either a percentage (15% given as goal reduction), kilowatt hours (5965 kWh given), or USD ($656)" />